 I need therapy.
 Yes, but….Psychologist?
 Psychiatrist?
 Psychotherapist?
-It’s easy to get lost between all these PSY-chological skills shared by these professions!
+It’s easy to get lost between all these PSY-chological skills shared by these professionals!
 Here are the main differences!

 - As a physician, the psychiatrist is the only one who can prescribe medication.
-It can also deal with more severe psychiatric illnesses that require medical attention.
+They can also deal with more severe psychiatric illnesses that require medical attention.

 - Moreover, the consultation of a psychiatrist can be covered by the Health Insurance, unlike that of a psychologist.